Aspergers Life Expectancy

 Treatment

 There is currently no medicine which has been shown to relieve the symptoms of this syndrome and data is limited in regards to the efficacy of pharmacological treatment options entirely.
 Instead, care will revolve around improving various facets of the life of the patient.
-Some areas generally taken into account are:

 Although there are no proven medical treatments, those diagnosed with Asperger syndrome will sometimes be placed on certain medications due to the underlying presence of other mental conditions such as anxiety, depression or mood disorders.